InternetHealthReport/gsoc/ihr-contributor-handbook.md

 # **1. Why this handbook?**
-The goal of this handbook is to give a very brief overview of the Internet Health Report project and guidelines to contribute to this open-source organisation.
+The goal of this handbook is to give a very brief overview of the Internet Health Report project and guidelines to contribute to this open-source organization.

 # **2. How does the Internet work?**
 Browsing the IHR website, and consequently contributing to IHR, requires basic networking knowledge.